X01XX/forth-memory-management/README.md

 Diagnosis of a memory leak can begin with the stack that becomes exhausted.

 The first word of every stack item can be set to a large prime number, to indicate the type of memory.
 The setting of the first word of a deallocated array item to zero would need to be changed to the second word.
 The prime number can be added to the stack-array structure, by shifting the beginning of the array, or stack, up by one word.

+One more thing!
+Forth is a powerful, fast, language.
+A symptom of that is the ease at which a program can blow up.
+Not many cycles are lost to checking for safety, and you know that when you use the language.
+Somewhere along the line, someone thought it would be good to place restrictions on recursion.
+So one part of the language is a little more safe, and less powerful.
+I think it was a terrible idea.